Language-Research-Technology/ldaca-website/content/news/events/index.md

 </summary>
 <p>Concordances are a very useful tool for anyone who works with textual data.
 Concordancing tools (also referred to as Keyword in Context or KWIC tools) provide us with a listing of all occurrences of a word in a text along with some surrounding context.
 A concordance is therefore an excellent starting point to explore how a word is used in a text.
 Most KWIC tools also have the capability to sort results according to the context of the instances, by preceding words or following words, or a combination of the two, and these capabilities allow us to extract more specific information from concordances.</p>

-<p>In this workshop, you will:</p>
+<p>In this workshop, participants:</p>
 <ul>
-<li>be introduced to tools for building concordances</li>
+<li>were introduced to tools for building concordances</li>
-<li>be shown examples of how simple and complex concordances can be used to answer questions</li>
+<li>were shown examples of how simple and complex concordances can be used to answer questions</li>
-<li>have the chance to explore text using concordances, either from data you bring or from data that is provided.</li>
+<li>had the chance to explore text using concordances, either from data they brought or from data that was provided.</li>
 </ul>

 <p><b>When</b>: 27 November 2024</p>